Tutoriels Backend

-- Angular was created by Google.
+- Angular was created by Google .

-- Angular uses Typescript.
+- Angular uses Typescript .

-- Angular is a Frontend javascript framework.
+- Angular is a Javascript Frontend framework.

-How to do it ?
+How to do it?

-Here is a summary of what we are going to do.
+To begin our project, here is a summary of what we are going to do.

-- Installation of necessary tools
+- Installing the necessary tools

 Node.js will be our javascript development platform.